vikramsarkar10/Mind---Palace/README.md

 https://vikramsarkar10.github.io/Mind-Palace/
 Test your memory !
 Play the game now !!
 A color sequence game to test how well you can remember the color sequence.
 It's a game made from frontend libraries.
+I made quite responsive, so play in any device you want.

 Instructions to play :
 1. Press a key to start the game.